 Friday, May 17, 2013

-On May 17, the 2013 Look & Listen Festival kicks off with performances by the JACK Quartet, the cello-piano duo of Nick Canellakis and Michael Brown, and the a cappella group The M6.
-WQXR's Terrance McKnight hosts.
+On May 17, the 2013 Look & Listen Festival kicked off with performances by the JACK Quartet, the cello-piano duo of Nick Canellakis and Michael Brown and the a cappella group The M6.
+Stream the complete show on demand.

 Sunday, February 24, 2013